 It is a promotional webpage of the particular product by design studio.
 Its purpose is to present the design object via descriptions and visual details providing users with the link to this item in the online shop.
-Thus, this page, which is actually the part of sales funnel for the e-commerce website, is in charge of attracting users and informing them about the product.
-Minimalist design full of air makes visual accents noticeable and engaging while general layout presents the actual direction of company services.
+Thus, this page, which is actually the part of the sales funnel for the e-commerce website, is in charge of attracting users and informing them about the product.
+Minimalist design full of air makes visual accents noticeable and engaging while the general layout presents the actual direction of company services.
 Broader aim was to transfer the atmosphere and spirit of the brand by means of design solutions.

 Web platform for an encyclopedia

-This case realized the idea of web encyclopedia devoted to the theme of birds-of-paradise.
+This case realized the idea of a web encyclopedia devoted to the theme of birds-of-paradise.
 The designer concentrated on main aspects of usability and utility of such a resource for readers and at the same time set the goal to make it attractive and giving a clear message of the site features with the general stylistic concept.
 Animated transitions make scrolling interactions engaging and add style to general performance.

 Web design for photography workshops service